ISISComputingGroup/ibex_developers_manual/working_with_git_and_github/Adding-new-modules.md

 ## 1 Create submodule in GitHub

-Create a new GitHub repository using the "new repository" button on https://github.com/ISISComputingGroup.
+1. Create a new GitHub repository using the "new repository" button on https://github.com/ISISComputingGroup.
 The naming conventions are:

     *  EPICS submodules should have an "EPICS-" prefix, e.g. for support modules.

+2. Start choice:
-**3rd Party** Create a blank repository i.e. without a README, licence or .gitignore file.
+    * **3rd Party** Create a blank repository i.e. without a README, licence or .gitignore file.

-**New** Create with a readme.
+    * **New** Create with a readme.
 Use ISIS .gitignore files.

-Decide on public or private repository, if you create it private one you can easily make it public later, but there is a limit on how many private repositories we can have at any one time.
+1. Decide on public or private repository, if you create it private one you can easily make it public later, but there is a limit on how many private repositories we can have at any one time.
 Repositories should be private if we do not wish to share the code.

-Click `Create Repository`
+1. Click `Create Repository`

-Once created add team to it.
+1. Add team access

     - Select Settings tab
     - Collaborators & Teams (left)
     - Teams and add ICP-Write group with write access to the repository